mala-project/mala/docs/source/install/installing_qe.rst

 *************

-To run the total energy module, you need a full Quantum ESPRESSO installation, for which to install the python bindings.
+To run the total energy module, you need a full Quantum ESPRESSO installation, for which to install the Python bindings.
 This module has been tested with version ``7.2.``, the most recent version upon this release of MALA.
 Newer versions may work (untested), but installation instructions may vary.